-Artsper has selected for you some of the most important contemporary artists of today.
-Breaking sale records, exhibited in the most renowned galleries and contemporary art museums, praised by art critics and collectors, here are the artists who leaving their mark on today’s art world.
+Today Artsper is breaking down 10 of the world’s most important contemporary artists.
+From breaking sale records and being exhibited in the world’s most renowned art galleries and museums to receiving praise from art critics and collectors alike, here are the artists who leaving their mark on the contemporary art world.

 1. Takashi Murakami

-A key figure of the international art scene, the Japanese artist Takashi Murakami, represented by the Galerie Perrotin, colours the world with his flowery art inspired by the vibrant manga scene.
-Often referred to as as Andy Warhol‘s successor, he is associated with the Japanese neo-pop movement.
-However, his work remains highly unique and hard to pin down into one category.
+A key figure on the international art scene, Japanese artist Takashi Murakami is represented by Perrotin gallery.
+He is known for creating stunningly colorful floral art, inspired by Japan’s vibrant manga scene.
+Often considered Andy Warhol‘s successor, he is associated with the Japanese Neo-Pop Art movement.
+However, his work remains highly individualized, and he refuses to be confined to a single art style.

 2. Jenny Saville

-The British painter Jenny Saville has recently become the world’s most expensive woman artist after her painting Propelled sold for $12.4 million at a Sotheby’s sale.
-Her visual treatment of bodies, nude and voluptuous, displays a rigorous technical mastery, and her handling of form is comparable to sculptors.
+British painter Jenny Saville recently became the world’s most expensive female artist after her painting titled Propelled sold for $12.4 million at a Sotheby’s auction.
+Her visual treatment of bodies, nude and voluptuous, displays her impressive technical prowess, and her handling of form is comparable to sculptors.

 3. David Hockney

 The world’s most expensive living artist, British painter David Hockney, has become an omnipresent figure in contemporary art.
-After three recent exhibitions in some of the world’s most famous contemporary art museums, the Tate Modern in London, the Centre Pompidou in Paris, and the MET in New York, the artist’s heavenly landscapes will be presented at an eagerly awaited sales at Christie’s.
+After recent exhibitions in the Tate Modern in London, the Centre Pompidou in Paris, and the MET in New York, the artist’s heavenly landscapes will be presented at an eagerly awaited sales at Christie’s.

 4. Yayoi Kusama

 The famous Japanese artist needs no introduction.
-Yayoi Kusama has invaded the art market and cultural institutions with her signature dots.
-Her art is all the more fascinating as it is the product of a mental illness the artist has had since her childhood, in which she experiences hallucinatory visions.
+Yayoi Kusama has taken the art market by storm with her signature dots.
+Her art is all the more fascinating as it is the product of a rare mental condition the artist has experienced since her childhood, in which she experiences hallucinatory visions.
 For Kusama, art is a form of important catharsis.

 5. Jeff Koons

-The scandalous king of PR is probably one of the most controversial figures in the art world.
-Known for his monumental artworks, the American artist and former Wall Street trader is one of the most expensive artists in the world.
-His creative approach has triggered many criticisms: many centred around the fact that Koons does not create the artworks himself but has a studio working on them.
+Jeff Koons, the king of PR, is one of the most controversial figures in the art world.
+Known for his gigantic artworks, the American artist and former Wall Street trader is one of the most expensive artists in the world.
+His creative approach has evoked many criticisms: many centered around the fact that Koons does not create the artworks himself, but rather has a studio working on them.
 For many, this is enough to dismiss his merit as an artist.

 6. Ai Weiwei

-The artist Ai Weiwei, an crucial figure of the independent Chinese artistic scene, is a perfect example of what an engaged artist ought to be.
+Artist Ai Weiwei, a crucial figure of the independent Chinese artistic scene, is a perfect example of what a socially engaged artist ought to be.
 Involved in the fight for human’s rights, openly opposed to the Chinese government, Ai Weiwei succeeds in reaching a wide audience with his engaged work.
 Art Review magazine has ranked him as one of the most influential contemporary artists.